learn-co-students/swift-variables-readme-ios-apply-000/README.md

 From here on out, `favoriteCharacter` will have the value "Tyrion Lannister", instead of "Jon Snow".

 In Swift, every variable has a _type_.
 The type tells you the kind of value that variable refers to.
 In the above example, the type of the variable is a `String`.
-Other types include `Int` and `Float`.
+Other types include `Int` and `Double`.
 You will learn about many more of Swift's data types as you work through these lessons.
 For now, don't worry much about the type; just be aware that every variable has a type.

-The type of a variable is important, because it can only hold values of the same type, even if you change the value. `favoriteCharacter` must always be a string—it cannot change to an `Int` or a `Float`.
+The type of a variable is important, because it can only hold values of the same type, even if you change the value. `favoriteCharacter` must always be a string—it cannot change to an `Int` or a `Double`.

 Take a look at the [playground](Variables.playground) for this lesson.
 You can see how a variable in Swift is declared, and how you can change the value.
 Try it for yourself!
 Change `favoriteCharacter` to _your_ favorite character and see what happens.